axonivy-market/portal/Documentation/portal-guide/source/portal-developer-guide/permissions/index.rst

 - _`DocumentOfInvolvedCaseWrite`
     - Permission to update, delete documents

-    - Granted to :guilabel:`Everybody` role by default
+    - Granted to role Everybody by default

 - _`DashboardWriteOwn`
     - Permission to update private dashboards

-    - Granted to :guilabel:`Everybody` role by default
+    - Granted to role Everybody by default

 - _`DashboardWritePublic`
     - Permission to update public dashboards